-The driveway is 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is approximately 250 feet long and has a turn around at the entrance of the garage.
-The driveway is less than 400 feet therefore no pull-outs will be required.
+The existing driveway will create minimal amount of site distribution and soil compaction and will require the removal of few trees.
+The driveway will be 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
+The driveway is approximately 234 feet long therefore no turn around will be required.
+Since the driveway is less than 400 ft., no pull-outs are required along the driveway.